red-scorp/ag-panel/README.md

 You can compile the ag-panel project with any IDE that supports development for the Arduino SDK.
 We've tested it with the following IDEs:

 - To open the project in the [Arduino IDE](https://www.arduino.cc/en/software), simply open the INO file located at *ag-panel/ag-panel.ino* from the File menu.
-- To use [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) Extension, open the project folder containing the *platformio.ini* file from the File menu.
+- To use [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) Extension, open the project folder containing the *'platformio.ini'* file from the File menu.
+To build the project in console mode, run the following command: `pio run -e <environment>'`, where `<environment>` is the name of the target environment (e.g. `uno` or `megaatmega2560`).

+To run unity unit tests, you need to use PlatformIO with Visual Studio Code.
+It is required to install native build tools for your platform inside PlatformIO.
+To run unit tests, run the following command: `pio test -e native_test` or start *Test* task under *native_test* environment in Visual Studio Code.

 ### Required Libraries